USA > Virginia > Central Piedmont > Michael Shaps WineWorks

 Aged in 30% new French oak for 9 months.
 This is a big white that expresses a beautiful aromatic complexity of grilled pineapple notes, apricots and peaches.
 The barrel notes are well integrated and add good balance to the bright acidity.
 This wine is built to age and will continue to express itself for 5-7 years after bottling.

 Petit Verdot: Petit Verdot has naturally high acidity and has therefore adapted well to the Virginia climate though the acid level is lower in Virginia than in other regions.
 This allows Virginia vintners to make a single varietal wine.
-Methods of traditional winemaking were used: two pumpovers daily with post fermentation maceration on the skins for over two weeks (averaging one month on the skins before pressing).Their Petit Verdot was barrel aged in 61% new French oak for 22 months.
+Methods of traditional winemaking were used: two pumpovers daily with post fermentation maceration on the skins for over two weeks (averaging one month on the skins before pressing).Their Petit Verdot was barrel aged in about 60% new French oak for 22 months.
 Deep and powerful, with great ageing potential.

 Tannat: A varietal originally from the Madiran region of southwestern France; Michael was one of the first to work with it in Virginia.
 Prior to fermentation, grapes were cold soaked and had a maceration period of 48 hours in order to extract tannin and color.
-Aged in 66% new French oak for 23 months.
+Aged in about 2/3 new French oak for 23 months.
 This wine is high acid, high alcohol, and high in tannin, which makes it great for aging; this vintage is prepared to age for ten or more years.
 Even so however, this Tannat is much rounder and riper than its Madiran counterparts, and has a lushness that comfortably conceals its iron fist inside a lovely velvet glove.
 Notes of black fruit, tobacco, and leather.
 Pair with rich meats like beef tenderloin, or strong cheese like blue and parmesan.